-- Where a VRC is operating in a multiple unit hoistway, that portion of the hoistway where the work is to be performed shall be fully separated or accessible equipment locked out. - Ensure that all portable lights and tools are connected through a Ground Fault Circuit Interrupter (GFCI). - Provide adequate lighting especially if in a shaftway. - For a deep pit, never "jump" into the pit always use a ladder.
+- Where a VRC is operating in a multiple unit hoistway, that portion of the hoistway where the work is to be performed shall be fully separated or accessible equipment locked out. - Do not work in a pit with standing water. - Ensure that all portable lights and tools are connected through a Ground Fault Circuit Interrupter (GFCI). - Provide adequate lighting especially if in a shaftway.

-- Use proper hand protection while cleaning the area beneath a raised carriage. - Remove parts, lubricants, cleaning equipment, etc from inside the pit. - Do not stand on the hydraulic piping or electrical conduit. - Never straddle over the traveling cable(s) if so equipped and protect it against damage.
+- For a deep pit, never "jump" into the pit - always use a ladder. - Use proper hand protection while cleaning the area beneath a raised carriage. - Do not leave parts, lubricants, cleaning equipment, etc in the pit. - Do not stand on the hydraulic piping or electrical conduit. - Never straddle over the traveling cable(s) if so equipped and protect it against damage.